 diamond icon Elizabeth acknowledges this is a verbal battle by pointing out to Lady Catherine that her arguments have been frivolous and that in making them she has been ill-judged.
 By commenting on the standard of argument she attacks the argument rather than the person directly but still criticises Lady Catherine’s skills and judgement.

-diamond icon Elizabeth finally loses her cool after Lady Catherine resorts to insulting her family (just as she does when Darcy does this during his first proposal)internal link from note-1050.
-She speaks her response ‘resentfully’ and tries to bring the conversation to an abrupt close.
+diamond icon Elizabeth finally loses her cool after Lady Catherine resorts to insulting her family (just as she does when Darcy does this during his first proposal). internal link from note-1050 She speaks her response ‘resentfully’ and tries to bring the conversation to an abrupt close.

 diamond icon It is Elizabeth who rises first and takes the initiative to act.
 The Davies adaptation takes this further with Lady Catherine out of breath and hurrying to keep up with Elizabeth as she makes off to the house from the walled garden. internal link from note-1055